Method of forward variable selection based on deviance for Bradley-Terry

 a data frame with player-specific variables with row indices that

-.
+should match with the ids in contests.
 An id is not required, only the

 predictor variables, the ids are the index for each row